-3.1 Surface manifestation of high temperature zone - Alid volcanic centre located within the axis of Danakil depression that extends NNW from the Afar triple junction on the graben trace of crustal spreading centre consists of rifted and faulted young deposits of sediments and basaltic flows.
+3.1 Surface manifestation of high temperature zone - Alid volcanic centre the graben trace of crustal spreading centre consists of rifted and faulted young deposits of sediments and basaltic flows.
 Metamorphic complex to the west and basaltic flows forming plateau to the east shoulders the plain.